FIFA World Cup 2022: Official emblem launched in Qatar | Goal.com

 The official emblem of FIFA World Cup 2022 was launched on Tuesday evening in Doha.

 The emblem encapsulates the Arabian spirit and deep-rooted heritage.
 Football unites everyone in Qatar irrespective of background and nationality.
 Myriad cultures are strung together by the passion for football.
-The emblem will reflect the story of a nation that has risen from the ground up and is still rising.
+The emblem reflects the story of a nation that has risen from the ground up and is still rising.

 The swooping curves of the emblem represent the undulations of desert dunes and the unbroken loop depicts both the number eight – a reminder of the eight astonishing stadiums that will host matches – and the infinity symbol, reflecting the interconnected nature of the event.